 After the mixture has been created, sugar and alcohol are added and the mixture it’s placed in oak barrels like a whiskey and left to age, sometimes for years.

 How to Drink Amaro?

 Amaro is an Italian aperitif or digestive, meaning a before or after dinner drink that’s consumed in order to help the body with digesting the meal.
 Amaro is meant to be drunk neat, meaning simply poured into a glass and drank at room temperature.
+No special type of glass is used and more often than not it’s served in a standard sized shot glass and sipped.
 Although some people enjoy it on ice, or with ice and a splash of tonic water.
 Perfect if you don’t want to collect a bunch of essential bar tools just to make a drink.